← Back to blog

 Acceptable evidence includes:

-If HMRC investigates and you cannot produce evidence to support your declarations, penalties apply — and your EU customers may receive retrospective duty demands.
+If HMRC investigates and you cannot produce evidence to support your statements, penalties apply — and your EU customers may receive retrospective duty demands.
 A false declaration is a criminal offence.
 This is one of the most consequential export mistakes a UK business can make.

-Where to Include It
+Where to Include the Statement on Origin

 ClearDocs Includes It Automatically